Universal Gibbons-Hawking-York term for theories with curvature, torsion and non-metricity: Examples for Gibbons-Hawking-York terms

 We only write a proportionality instead of an equality in the latter equation since there could be additional contributions from the quadratic curvature term which we omit in this consistency consideration.
 We observe all of these expected contributions in our result~\eqref{eq_LCS_GHY_components}.

-Some results regarding the GHY term for Lovelock-Chern-Simons theory already exist in the literature.
+For vanishing torsion, the GHY term for Lovelock-Chern-Simons theory was derived in~\cite{miskovic2007} following the method of dimensional continuation of~\cite{myers1987}.
+Our results agree with those in~\cite{miskovic2007} up to a factor of $3$ in the cubic extrinsic curvature term in~\eqref{eq_LCS_GHY}.
+Unfortunately, such a discrepancy should be expected since---as the authors of~\cite{miskovic2007} stress---the dimensional continuation method cannot be used if torsion is non-vanishing.
+The reason for this is quite simple: The authors of \cite{miskovic2007} and \cite{myers1987} essentially use the two first rungs of the descent ladder for gravitational anomalies in the absence of torsion \cite{Bertlmann96}, in order to define their respective GHY terms.
+The inclusion of torsion modifies the descent procedure---and hence the GHY terms---by modifying the BRS algebra of the fields \cite{Moritsch:1993eg}.
+It would be interesting to use the results of the descent procedure described in \cite{Moritsch:1993eg} to explicitly check that our result~\eqref{eq_LCS_GHY} for the Lovelock-Chern-Simons GHY term can be derived analogously to~\cite{miskovic2007} and the case of vanishing torsion.
+In this sense,~\eqref{eq_LCS_GHY} may be regarded as a generalization of the Lovelock-Chern-Simons GHY term in~\cite{miskovic2007} to torsionful Lovelock-Chern-Simons theory.
+Moreover, our formalism does not need to introduce a background manifold for deriving the GHY term, which may be considered another generalization of~\cite{miskovic2007,myers1987}.
+Some results regarding the GHY term for torsionful Lovelock-Chern-Simons theory also exist in the literature.
 Namely, the action of Lovelock-Chern-Simons~\eqref{eq_LCS_action} was renormalized in~\cite{banados2006}.
 To achieve this, the authors of~\cite{banados2006} considered a finite Fefferman-Graham expansion and compensated the divergent terms by addition of counterterms to the action.
 The non-divergent terms in this procedure were not given explicitly in~\cite{banados2006} but calculated in~\cite{guersoy2020}, where they were interpreted as the GHY term of Lovelock-Chern-Simons gravity.
 This term constitutes an on-shell result whereas our result~\eqref{eq_LCS_GHY} is the universal GHY term for the Lovelock-Chern-Simons action~\eqref{eq_LCS_action}.
 From this point of view, our result~\eqref{eq_LCS_GHY} may be considered as a generalization of the Lovelock-Chern-Simons GHY term in~\cite{guersoy2020}.